 42. Philip Martin, on the DVD commentary, indicates that he sees the Sixth Doctor as “a bad guy pretending to be good.”

-43. It’s somewhat telling that, at the end of Episode 7, when confronted with the sight of Peri apparently being shot, the Doctor doesn’t say “OMG, Peri’s been shot!” but rather “I am not responsible for that!”
+43. It’s somewhat telling that, at the end of Part Seven, when confronted with the sight of Peri apparently being shot, the Doctor doesn’t say “OMG, Peri’s been shot!” but rather “I am not responsible for that!”